-Considered an acomplished portrait painter, Debra has recently expanded her subjects to include the planet along with people.
+Known for her large scale trompe l'oeil murals, Debra is also considered an accomplished portrait painter.
+She has recently expanded her subjects to include the planet along with people.
 Beginning with drawings and paintings of ancient Greek olive trees she eventually shifted from land to sea.
 A life long lover of the ocean, Debra was inspired to paint the relationships of light, movement and water when she moved to the Central Coast in 2011.

-Debra's art can be found in resorts, casinos , galleries and private collections around the world.
+Debra's murals, mosaics and fine art can be found in resorts, casinos , galleries and private collections around the world.
 She's been a featured artist at New York's Art Expo and her paintings have been on many magazine covers.
-A popular teacher at Sedona Art Center, she has also taught her workshop, " How to Paint What You See" in Idyllwild, Taos and in San Luis Obispo.
+A popular teacher at Sedona Art Center, she has also taught her workshop, " How to Paint What You See" in Idyllwild, Taos, San Luis Obispo.

-Debra lives, paints and teaches in Shell Beach and Oceanside, California.
+Debra currently lives, creates and teaches art in her hometown of Fallbrook, California.

 Loews Resorts and Hotels

 Del Mar Racetrack

 Europa Village Winery